hannahchan/Scaffold.Service/Scaffold/Docs/StructuredLogging.md

 # Structured Logging #

-Scaffold.WebApi uses the [Serilog](https://serilog.net) Logging Provider for structured logging.
+Scaffold uses the [Serilog](https://serilog.net) Logging Provider for structured logging.
 Before you can actually get structured logs, you'll need to configure a *sink* that can support structured logging.
 Serilog can be configured by modifying [Program.cs](../Sources/Scaffold.WebApi/Program.cs).

 ## Request Logging ##

-Included in Scaffold.WebApi is a [Request Logging Middleware](../Sources/Scaffold.WebApi/Middleware/RequestLoggingMiddleware.cs) that does the following;
+Included in Scaffold is a [Request Logging Middleware](../Sources/Scaffold.WebApi/Middleware/RequestLoggingMiddleware.cs) that does the following;

 1. Defines the log scope and logging context for log events.
 2. Logs every request.